Aradhya0/Aradhya0/README.md

 - 👋 Hi, I’m @Aradhya0
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and app development.
-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning to live.
 - 📫 How to reach me aradhyasaumay21@gmail.com

 <!---